mampfes/hacs_waste_collection_schedule/doc/ics/landkreis_miltenberg_de.md

 ## How to get the configuration arguments

-- Goto <https://sperrgut.landkreis-miltenberg.de/WasteManagementMiltenberg/WasteManagementServlet?SubmitAction=wasteDisposalServices> and select your location.
+- Go to <https://sperrgut.landkreis-miltenberg.de/WasteManagementMiltenberg/WasteManagementServlet?SubmitAction=wasteDisposalServices> and select your location.
 - Click on `URL ANZEIGEN` to get a webcal link.
 - Replace the `url` in the example configuration with this link.